bongiozzo/musica_mustdie/output/band_hypocrite.md

 # Hypocrite

-Дискография
+## Дискография

-"Edge Of Existence" 1996, Melodic Death Metal
+### "Edge Of Existence" 1996, Melodic Death Metal

+1. Vita Dolorosa
+2. Deep Within This Flower Of Sin
+3. Edge Of Existence
+4. The Scream...
+5. Voices From The Dark Side
+6. Heaven's Tears
+7. A Black Wound
+8. When I'm Gone
+9. Sanctuary Of Slepeping God
+10.Welcome To Abaddon
+11.Forsaken By Christ
+12.Beyond The Edge

+Recorded & Mixed At Bunker Studio By HYPOCRITE & Krister Asvik.

+Johan Haller - Bass, Vocals
+Niclas Aberg - Guitars
+Henrik Hedberg - Guitars
+Peter Nagy - Drums

+Guests:

+L.G.Petrov - Vocals On 5, 9
+Thomas Vilkstrom - Vocals On 7

+(P)(C) 1996 BLUE POWER / BRUTAL MUSIC

-"Into The Halls Of The Blind" 1999, Melodic Death Metal "Edge Of Existence (re-issue)" 2000, Melodic Death Metal
+### "Into The Halls Of The Blind" 1999, Melodic Death Metal

+01. Dreadful Shadow
+02. In Blood We End
+03. Mind Reaper
+04. Slavery Society
+05. Blood Blind6) Eye Of The Serpent
+07. Dark Blue Velvet
+08. Son Of The Sungod
+09. Of A Fiend Kind
+10. Into The Halls Of The Blind
+11. Awakening Of The God

+### "Edge Of Existence (re-issue)" 2000, Melodic Death Metal

+01. Vita Dolorosa
+02. Deep Within This Flower Of Sin
+03. Edge Of Existence
+04. The Scream…
+05. Voices From The Dark Side
+06. HeavenґS Tears
+07. A Black Wound
+08. When IґM Gone
+09. Sanctuary Of The Sleeping God
+10. Welcome To Abaddon
+11. Forsaken By Christ
+12. Beyond The Edge

 ## Отношения с другими группами